nginxinc/nginx-one-workshops/labs/lab4/readme.md

 NGINX_AGENT_INSTANCE_GROUP: one-workshop-plus
 ```

-Let's launch the containers again and then watch the Nginx One console to see the instances added to the Config Sync Group.
+Let's launch the containers again and then watch the NGINX One Console to see the instances added to the Config Sync Group.

 ```bash
 docker compose up --force-recreate -d